Nde-Code/nde-shortener/README.md

 wrangler secret put ADMIN_KEY
 ```

-> Check out [https://developers.cloudflare.com/workers/configuration/secrets/](https://developers.cloudflare.com/workers/configuration/secrets/) to learn how to use the command.
+> Check out [https://developers.cloudflare.com/workers/configuration/secrets/](https://developers.cloudflare.com/workers/configuration/secrets/) if you need further information.

-And make sure to **comment out the `vars` key** before deploying to Cloudflare.

-# 🧰 Code adjustments for Wrangler compatibility:
+# 🔧 Code adjustments for Wrangler compatibility:

-Cloudflare Workers use the V8 isolate engine to run applications.
+Cloudflare Workers use the V8 isolate engine called [workerd](https://github.com/cloudflare/workerd) to run applications.
 They don’t use traditional Node.js runtimes like Deno, Node.js, or Bun under the hood.
+Cloudflare Workers runtime is based on something similar to `Deno` (thanks to Web APIs), so it's easy to edit and adjust your code to make it compatible.
 Therefore, to make this project compatible, every use of `Deno.*` must be replaced with an equivalent API that works in the Cloudflare Workers environment.

 This section explains how the code was transformed to be compatible with Cloudflare Workers.

-## First, initialize TypeScript types
+## 1. First of all, initialize TypeScript types

 To benefit from TypeScript definitions in your editor and avoid compilation errors, you can add the Cloudflare Workers type definitions by running: